 Sex Offender Aftercare Program

-The Sex Offender Aftercare Program has specialized Parole/Probation officers who supervise high profile, level 3 and 4 sex offenders in the community.
+The Sex Offender Aftercare Program has specialized Community Supervision Officers who supervise high profile, level 3 and 4 sex offenders in the community.
 The program goal is to increase public safety and provide offender accountability through the containment of sexual offenders using a multidisciplinary approach.

-The program has Parole/Probation officers who have specialized training in such areas as mental health, voice stress analysis, and polygraphic analysis.
+The program has Community Supervision Officers who have specialized training in such areas as mental health, voice stress analysis and polygraph analysis.

 Transitional Housing Information

-The transitional housing program provides housing for offenders who have been transfeered or paroled from the Arkansas Community Correction by the Parole Board or has been placed on probation by a circuit or district court.
+The transitional housing program provides housing for offenders who have been transferred or are on post-release supervision from ADC granted by the Post-Prison Transfer Board or has been placed on probation by a circuit or district court.
 Contact information can be found from the Office Locations area or from the PDF below.

 Application and Regulations

 Applications should be mailed to:

 Volunteers provide services to clients in ACC Community Correction Centers and to clients on post-release supervision or probation.
 Volunteers are persons who, of their own free will and without compensation or expectation of compensation, provide services to or on behalf of ACC.